Manly to North Head loop

 Beach hop back to Manly

-Follow North Head Scenic Road until you see a sign for Collins Beach on the left.
-About 800m down the road is a carpark adjacent to a Police building.
-From the car park take the bush trail to petite and pretty Collins Beach (about five minutes).
-On the far side of the beach are some stairs which lead to a bush trail that comes out at Stuart St.
+Follow North Head Scenic Drive until you see a sign for Collins Beach on the left.
+About 800 metres down the road is a car park adjacent to a police building.
+From here, take the bush track down to petite and pretty Collins Beach (about five minutes).

-Little Manly Beach with its cafe, playground and enclosed swimming area is a favourite with families.
-And it’s also a nice place to stop for a dip or a coffee if you’re so inclined.
 From here, continue down Stuart Street to its end.
-Turn right onto The Esplanade crossing the road to join the pedestrian path that leads down past the Skiff Club to the last of the six beaches, Manly Cove.
+Turn right onto The Esplanade, crossing the road to join the pedestrian path that leads down past the Skiff Club to the last of the six beaches, Manly Cove.

 From Manly Cove it’s a short walk back to the ferry.